 What does the Leading Leaders Network offer?

-Members are given unique opportunities to collaborate in national developments, have sign-posts of the future and have specialist input to understand trends and emerging opportunities.
+Members are given unique opportunities to collaborate in national developments, have sign-posts for the future and have specialist input to understand trends and emerging opportunities.
 National organisations seek out the Leading Leaders Network to understand best practice, ensure advice and guidance is targeted and informed and to act as an expert sounding-board.

 What do members of Leading Leaders Network say?